Convocation 2015 was held Thursday, September 10, 4:00 p.m. , Willet Hall

-- Line up will be on Wheeler Mall.
-Seniors and cappers should report to this location at 3:15 p.m. or as soon as you are dismissed from classes ending at 3:15.
+- Seniors and cappers report to Willet Hall at 3:15 p.m. or as soon as you are dismissed from classes ending at 3:15.

-- Seniors should wear their academic gown (no hood) and dark shoes.
-You may purchase caps and gowns in the Longwood Bookstore, or contact them with questions at 391-1240.
+- Seniors need to wear their academic gown (no hood) and dark shoes.
+You may purchase caps and gowns in the Longwood Bookstore.

 - Guest parking is available in the Pine Street South Lot off Wynne Drive.
 If this is full, please park in the Vernon Street or Putney Street lots.